 Are you looking for the expiry date of a domain name?
-Any domain registration service can show you the expiry date of a domain, but that requires you to use their search function to look for the domain first, and then find the owner/whois button on
+Any domain registration service can show you the expiry date of a domain, but that requires you to use their search function to look for the domain first, and then find the owner/whois button on that site.

 This is a waste of time.
 You can find the registration date of any domain within seconds, by using your Mac Terminal.